: Engage in highly indulgent self-insertion into story.

 "Andrew Hussie becomes aroused by fans of MS Paint Adventures.
 Way to break the 4th wall, numbskull!"

 - Homestuck also now has reader avatars, in the form of uranianUmbra and undyingUmbrage.
-The former, according to Hussie, represents the "obnoxious" fans who get way too invested in the story and pester everyone around them to read the comic; the later is the opposite, a Fan Hater who can't stand the actual issues readers have pointed out (long waits between updates, long, difficult-to-read chatlogs).
+The former, according to Hussie, is based on overenthusiastic fans who get way too invested in the story and pester everyone around them to read the comic; the latter is the opposite, a Fan Hater who can't stand the actual issues readers have pointed out (long waits between updates, long, difficult-to-read chatlogs).

 - Living With Insanity has never been shy about its main characters being author avatars, even naming them after the writer and artist.
 Herbert has said the strip is partially autobiographical.
 In-comic David and Paul also do a comic strip, except for a newspaper, and find success when the real webcomic does.